muligmoen/FYS3110CompPhy/Project 2/README.md

 rho_inf, the maximum value for the axis.
 If the resulting eigenvector "collides" with this axis, or the eigenvalues are incorrect, this must be chosen larger.

+eig_vec, a flag which determines if the eigenvalues should be calculated or not, 0 for false.

 omega_r, the parameter for the coupling between two electrons in the harmonic oscillator.
 If omitted, the single electron in the harmonic oscillator is calculated.

 The program returns a "test.txt" containing the three lowest energies and the corresponding eigenvectors.